fullstack-hy2020/misc/project.md

 **The project will not be graded untill ALL THREE steps have been completed**

-If you have a private repository, add users mluukkai, outisa and sinikala as collaborators.
+If you have a private repository, add users mluukkai and shootingstar91 as collaborators.

 The review takes roughly 4 weeks.
 You will get some feedback on your project as a GitHub issue.